auggiemarignier/auggiemarignier.github.io/content/publication/marignier-s2-pxmcmc/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
+- A. Marignier
-- Jason D. McEwen
+- J. D. McEwen
-- Ana M. G. Ferreira
+- A. M. G. Ferreira
-- Thomas D. Kitching
+- T. D. Kitching

 # Author notes (optional)
 author_notes: []